Teaching Positions (Tutor/TA)

 Responsibilities

-• We may ask you to attend lectures (to be announced), depending on your knowledge level.
+- Attending lectures may be required, depending on your knowledge level.

 Compensation

-• You receive either money or 3 ECTS or 6 ECTS points for your BSc or MSc.
+- You receive either money (only a few positions available, distributed on a first-come, first-served basis) or 3 ECTS or 6 ECTS points for your BSc or MSc.
 Work will be distributed accordingly.
-Those ECTS points can be used as “INF electives” or “free electives”.
+These ECTS can be credited according to regulations.

 To Apply